ChessScholar/Auto-PaLM/README.md

 # Auto-PaLM

-Auto-PaLM (Automated Prompts and Learning Memory) is a Python-based AI program that leverages the power of generative AI to generate questions and answers based on user-defined prompts.
-The program also stores and manages the generated content in a memory system, allowing for context-aware responses and the ability to filter, archive, and retrieve information based on user input.
+Auto-PaLM is a Python-based AI program created with the help of GPT-4 and other LLMs.
+This was started from scratch.
+The program stores and manages the generated content in a memory system, allowing for context-aware responses and the ability to filter, archive, and retrieve information based on user input.

 ## Features